 “Ideally, they could be deployed in areas where there is high-grade waste heat and be used to generate power to help with energy efficiency,” says Carnie.
 With one-sixth of all energy used by industry in the United Kingdom pouring into the atmosphere as waste heat, the possibilities are big, he says.

 Carnie, who has expertise in printed photovoltaics, lately has been exploring the field of thermoelectrics.
 Here, materials like semiconductors and electrical conductors produce a voltage when hot electrons flow from one kind of heated material to another, relatively cooler kind.
 To date, the most efficient semiconductor material available is tin selenide, made from tin and selenium.
 Although it holds the record for efficiency of waste-heat conversion, it hasn’t been made into a commercial device.

-To work with it, Carnie would need the appropriate rigs—ones that could sinter materials with plasma or press them at high pressures and temperatures in excess of several hundred degrees Kelvin.
+To work with it, Carnie would need the appropriate rigs—ones that could sinter materials with plasma or press them at high pressures and temperatures in excess of several hundred degrees Celsius.
 Those machines were not in his department’s budget.